LMAX-Exchange/disruptor/README.md

 ### 3.0.0.beta4 Released (08-Apr-2013)

-- Refactoring, merge Publisher back into Sequencer and some of the gating sequence repsonsibilities up to the sequencer.
+- Refactoring, merge Publisher back into Sequencer and some of the gating sequence responsibilities up to the sequencer.

 ### 3.0.0.beta3 Released (20-Feb-2013)